beeware/rubicon-objc/docs/tutorial/index.rst

 Tutorials
 =========

-These tutorials are step-by step guides for using Briefcase.
+These tutorials are step-by step guides for using Rubicon.

 .. toctree::
    :maxdepth: 1